Wetewe/Build_Dust/README.md

     SD_path -> Path to the size distribution file, that should have exclusively two columns.
 First column is projected surface area equivalent sphere radius (r_mie, in um) and second column is n(r_mie)

-#3 WriteGCMFormat(sizes: np.array, wvls: np.array, header: str, files: list):
+#3 OptPropWriteGCM(sizes: np.array, wvls: np.array, header: str, files: list):

     Takes the files outputed by OptPropAve/OptPropAve_Disc and merges them into a single file readable by the LMD-GCM